 Students expecting to graduate are highly encouraged to attend Graduation Orientation generally scheduled about three weeks before the end of the semester prior to the student's graduation semester.
-Students will receive invaluable information regarding eligibility, the application process, certification, and job placement services.
+Students will receive invaluable information regarding eligibility, the application process, certification and job placement services.
+The graduation orientation for Spring 2015 candidates will be held November 5, 2014.
+Summer 2015 candidate orientation will be held April 8, 2015.